Intro to Calm Abiding Meditation

 No, no experience is required.

-If I am attending in person, do I need to bring anything?
+If I am attending in person, what do I bring?

 Wear clothes comfortable for meditation and bring a small notebook and a pen.